Alkaizyr/Sorter/README.md

 # Performance analysis

-The results of stability and speed tests are listed as follows.
+The results of stability tests are listed as follows.

 **Valgrind/Memcheck** shows the following result for each sorting algorithm on test: